Ayurvedic Nutrition

 Rule 3: Do Not Heat Honey

-Ayurveda specifically states that honey heated above approximately 40 degrees C becomes toxic (produces Ama).
+Ayurveda specifically states that honey heated above about 40 degrees C becomes toxic (produces Ama).
 This rules out:

-Instead: Add honey to warm (not hot) drinks after they have cooled slightly, or use it in its raw form.
+Instead: Add honey to warm (not hot) drinks once they've cooled slightly.
+Or use it in its raw form.

 Rule 4: Avoid Mixing Raw and Cooked Foods

-Raw and cooked foods require different digestive processes.
-Mixing them in the same meal may confuse Agni.
+Raw and cooked foods need different digestive processes.
+Mixing them in the same meal confuses Agni.

 Instead of: A salad alongside hot soup Try: A fully cooked meal, or a fully raw meal (raw meals are best for Pitta types in summer)

-Exception: Small garnishes of raw herbs (coriander, mint) on cooked food are generally tolerated well.
+Exception: Small garnishes of raw herbs (coriander, mint) on cooked food are generally fine.

 Rule 5: Do Not Combine Contradictory Temperatures

-Eating very hot and very cold foods simultaneously shocks the digestive system.
+Eating very hot and very cold foods at the same time shocks the digestive system.

 Avoid:

-Instead: Allow a 20-30 minute gap between hot and cold items, or better yet, favour warm foods and beverages with meals.
+Instead: Leave 20 to 30 minutes between hot and cold items.
+Better yet, favour warm foods and drinks with meals.

 Common Problematic Combinations